rye0x/rye0x/README.md

 ---
 kamusta! i’m nathan, a comsci graduate, i believe in the power of open source and i’m hungry. i’m planning to share my journey online through blogs, or maybe vlogs in the future?

-i am currently working with Svelte, Rust, and Web3. i’m basically a full-stack developer right now and aside from tech stack i mentioned, of course i'd know other languages, frameworks, cloud services, maths etc too hehe, but I’m planning to learn more about low-level systems programming or cybersecurity. for now, i'm studying system design and software architecture to improve my thinking and decision. also, i would like to mention that the industries i’m leaning toward are fintech or space agencies.
+i am currently working with Svelte, Rust, and Web3. i’m basically a full-stack developer right now and aside from tech stack i mentioned, of course i'd know other languages, frameworks, cloud services, maths etc too hehe, but I’m planning to learn more about low-level system  programming/embedded kinda thing or cybersecurity. for now, i'm studying system design and software architecture to improve my thinking and decision because the way AI behaves today... i should be able to tell AI is wrong.

+ i would like to mention that the industries i’m leaning toward are fintech or robotics/space agencies or biotech.

 ### what i’m hacking on